magento/magento2/app/code/Magento/AdminAnalytics/README.md

-The purpose of Magento\AdminAnalytics module is to gather information on which features the admins use, to help improve Magento admin experience.
+The Magento\AdminAnalytics module gathers information about the features Magento administrators use.
+This information will be used to help improve the user experience on the Magento Admin.